genomicsclass/leanpub/manuscript/clustering_and_heatmaps.md

 ##   placenta     0  0  0  0  0  0  0  0  0  0  0  0  2  4
 ```

-Note that we can also ask `cutree` to give us back a given number of clusters.
+We can also ask `cutree` to give us back a given number of clusters.
 The function then automatically finds the height that results in the requested number of clusters:

 ```r